cloudogu/k8s-ces-control/docs/operations/debug_mode_en.md

 In contrast to `cesappd`, the information on debug mode, such as log level, is stored differently.
 A registry exists for this information in the `debug-mode-registry` configmap.
 This is created when activated and deleted again when deactivated.
-The regular CES registry in the ETCD was not used because in the Kubernetes context other values flow into the registry (e.g. log level of other components in the cluster).

 ## Values that are contained in the registry: